 However, despite reports of plenty of catches of big dhuies and pinkies circulating regularly and appearing on social media, they do not appear to be showing up in any numbers in DPIRD’s research samples.
 The good news is the Department is now accepting the heads of large demersals for sampling so recfishers can keep frames and wings for the barbie and still help out.

-“This showed while there are grounds for cautious optimism there is still a way to go and we need to keep doing what we’re doing to ensure the recovery stays on track,” said Dr Rowland.
+“This showed while there are grounds for cautious optimism there is still a way to go and we need to keep doing what we’re doing to ensure the recovery stays on track,” Dr Rowland said.
 “A big part of that is to ensure that the Department’s scientists have good numbers of fish samples i.e. frames – on which to base their stock assessment.”

 How to donate your frames/demersal heads